-At Flint River Dental, we constantly stress the importance of prevention as the best defense you have for protecting your oral health.
+At Flint River Dental, we continually stress the importance of prevention as the best defense you have for protecting your oral health.
 Oral hygiene is at the top of the list of prevention practices that virtually guarantee optimal oral health.
 Regular professional dental cleanings with a trained hygienist are the foundation upon which we build a smile that is healthy and beautiful.

 What Happens During a Professional Cleaning